5l1v3r1/AST-Server/README.md

 Once server is running, connect to ```127.0.0.1:5000``` in a web browser (unless you have edited these values in server.py).
 Register an account.
 Log in to the newly created account and view your profile page for Account ID / Store # required for login.

-Server connects to: (make sure to use http and not https)
+Gateway Manager connects to: (make sure to use http and not https)
 ```
 http://127.0.0.1:5000/services/ws/capture
 ```